 The precious stones are matched with even larger diamonds of the same cut that adore the timekeeper’s bezel and the circular “minute” track that, too, sits atop the crystal.

-Of course, like it is often the case with jewelry watches, the movements here come almost as an afterthought.
+Like it is often the case with “jewelry” watches, the movements here come almost as an afterthought.
 In its press release, Tiffany & Co. only mentions that they are of Swiss origin and that’s basically all.
 I personally find the choice of movements adequate for the task: after all, this is primarily an elegant jewelry item that is also supposed to tell time, not the other way around.